Anagni: Later History

 In 1556, Anagni became a battlefield in the conflict between Pope Paul IV and King Philip II of Spain, when it was besieged by the Spanish army under the Duke of Alba.
 After a bombardment by the Spanish, the papal troops abandoned their positions and the Spanish put the town to the sack on 15 September.

 The damage suffered by the town, in particular by the town walls, were accentuated by the fortifying works carried out in 1564 under Pope Pius IV.
 Around 1579 a short period of reflourishing began, thanks to Cardinal Benedetto Lomellino, bishop and governor of the city.

-The planned works are made under the sign of a recovery of the architectonic structures and the medieval constructive and decorative style.
 The great architectonic and urbanistic reconstructions began around 1633.
-The works concerning the ecclesiastic buildings that determined the present look of the churches in Anagni are very interesting.
-The new architectonic canons that, however, left the existing Gothic Roman elements untouched are reflected in the transformation of the buildings.
-Also the ancient noble mansions embellished by magnificent portals were restructured and, toward the end of the 19th century, also the cultural level of the city rose again, thanks to the growing welfare.
-In fact, in this period, other institutions and congregations were born, which, together with the constitution of various schools, made Anagni an important centre of study thanks to its long cultural tradition.
+The ancient noble mansions embellished by magnificent portals were restructured and, toward the end of the 19th century, also the cultural level of the city rose again, thanks to the growing welfare.
+Other institutions and congregations were born, which, together with the constitution of various schools, made Anagni an important centre of study thanks to its long cultural tradition.

-In 1890, in the presence of the Queen, the Queen Margaret's National Boarding-house for the education of the orphan-girls of grammar schools teachers was opened.
+In 1890, in the presence of the Queen, the Queen Margaret's National Boarding-house for the education of the orphan-girls of grammar school teachers was opened.

 In 1897, the Jesuit Collegio Leoniano, entitled to the pontiff Leo XIII, was also opened.
 Finally, in 1930, the Prince of Piedmont's Boarding-house was built for the sons of local body personnel.

 Since World War II, the territory of Anagni has become an important industrial settlement.

 Anagni was also the summer residence of the popes until recently.
 It was similar to what Castel Gandolfo in the Alban Hills is to today's popes.